 - Exercise has been shown to increase diversity of microbes.

 Avoid supporting the problematic bacteria (lest they grow in numbers and crowd out diverse populations)

-- avoid sugar and refined carbohydrates (some experts would go as far as to say avoid grains all together).
+- Avoid sugar and refined carbohydrates (Many of us functional medicine would go as far as to say avoid grains all together).

-The microbiome is quite amazing and our growing understanding is already changing the way view most chronic health conditions.
+The microbiome is quite amazing and our growing understanding is changing the way we understand most chronic health conditions.
 Separately this understanding challenges us to honor diversity in ourselves and in our world.
 Lastly the microbiome is an ever present and humbling reminder that we are part of a miraculous natural world - one we live in and that lives within us.